-Course Code: SC1FE407 Adult Care - Level 3 Next course dates Start dateLocationDuration / Fees 14 Sep 2022 Bispham Campus 24 Weeks / £2,882 Apply now 14 Sep 2023 Bispham Campus 24 Weeks / £2,882 Apply now Overview Is this course for me?
+Course Code: SC1FE407 Adult Care - Level 3 Next course dates Start dateLocationDuration 11 Sep 2024 Bispham Campus 24 Weeks Apply now Overview Is this course for me?
+What will I learn?
 How will I be assessed?
 Key information Where could this course take me?
-Course Overview This qualification will develop the knowledge and skills needed when working in a lead adult care worker role in care settings.
+Course SummaryThis qualification will develop the knowledge and skills needed when working in a lead adult care worker role in care settings.
 It will provide you with in-depth knowledge and skills in areas such as supporting individuals with their physical and emotional care, daily living needs and health and social care procedures.
-Entry Requirements You must be over 19 year of age on the 31st August before the course start date.
-You will need to be in a placement, which relates to adult care for a minimum of 6 hours a week (this can be working or volunteering).
-You must have achieved a Level 2 qualification, which relates to adult care or have a minimum of 6 months volunteering or working in the care sector.
-Tuition Fees Read our tuition fees guide.
-Assessment Methods This qualification is built up of mandatory and optional units, the units which are covered within the qualification include: • Promote Communication in Care Settings • Promote Effective Handling of Information in Care Settings • Promote Personal Development in Care Settings • Promote Person-Centred Approaches in Care Settings • Promote Equality and Inclusion in Care Settings • Promote Health, Safety and Wellbeing in Care Settings • Responsibilities of a Care Worker • Safeguarding and Protection in Care Settings • Duty of Care in Care Settings • Mental Capacity • Implement Therapeutic Group Activities • Lead an Effective Team • Personal and Professional Behaviour • Understand Mental Health • Services and Facilities • Understand the Process and Experience of Dementia Learners will be able to choose one specialist pathway (related to their job / placement) to complete the specialist/optional units.
-Support from the tutor will be provided to ensure the learner has a good understanding of all the different pathways.
-The specialist/optional pathways include: Elderly/Homecare/Nursing • Move and Position • Nutrition and Hydration Learning Disabilities/Supported Living • Multiple Conditions and/or Disabilities • Supporting Individuals with Learning Disabilities Mental Health/Recovery • Multiple Conditions and/or Disabilities • Support Individuals during a Period of Change Written assessments and practical observations will be used to assess your knowledge and understanding.
-There are no exams for this qualification.
-Qualification Obtained Diploma in Adult Care Regulation and Accreditation Accrediting Institution: N/A Awarding Body: NCFE Terms and Conditions Read our full terms and conditions.
-Teaching and Learning Methods Your course will begin with you attending college for an induction session to meet the curriculum team.
+Entry Requirements To enrol on this course you must: be over 19 year of age on the 31st August before the course start date. be in a placement, which relates to adult care for a minimum of 6 hours a week (this can be working or volunteering). have achieved a Level 2 qualification, which relates to adult care or have a minimum of 6 months volunteering or working in the care sector.
+Qualification ObtainedDiploma in Adult Care Industry Placement and Field TripsA placement is essential for this course either working or volunteering within the adult care sector.
+This must be arranged by you prior to the course starting and then must continue for the duration of the course for a minimum of 6 hours a week.
+There are no field trips on this programme.
+Learning and Teaching MethodsYour course will begin with you attending college for an induction session to meet the curriculum team.
 The course will then be delivered remotely with live lectures and support sessions schedule for a total of 4.5 hours a week for 24 weeks (term time only).
 Within these sessions there will be tutor delivery, question and answer, discussion, group work tasks and individual tasks.
 Approximately every 5 weeks you will attend College for a small group seminar within your scheduled delivery time.
 All dates for college attendance will be provided at the start of your course.
 You will also have regular contact with your assessor throughout your course who will also attend your placement to observe the development of your skills in practice.
 It is expected that you will complete a minimum of 3 hours independent study, each week, outside of the class to complete the assessment tasks which take the form of electronic workbooks.
-Industry Placement and Field Trips A placement is essential for this course either working or volunteering within the adult care sector.
-This must be arranged by you prior to the course starting and then must continue for the duration of the course for a minimum of 6 hours a week.
-There are no field trips on this programme.
-Part of this programme includes an industry placement in a health or care related setting with a local employer.
-It is highly likely that employers will request any students who attend their setting for an industry placement are vaccinated for COVID:19.
+Assessment MethodsThis qualification is built up of mandatory and optional units, the units which are covered within the qualification include: • Promote Communication in Care Settings • Promote Effective Handling of Information in Care Settings • Promote Personal Development in Care Settings • Promote Person-Centred Approaches in Care Settings • Promote Equality and Inclusion in Care Settings • Promote Health, Safety and Wellbeing in Care Settings • Responsibilities of a Care Worker • Safeguarding and Protection in Care Settings • Duty of Care in Care Settings • Mental Capacity • Implement Therapeutic Group Activities • Lead an Effective Team • Personal and Professional Behaviour • Understand Mental Health • Services and Facilities • Understand the Process and Experience of Dementia Learners will be able to choose one specialist pathway (related to their job / placement) to complete the specialist/optional units.
+Support from the tutor will be provided to ensure the learner has a good understanding of all the different pathways available.
+The specialist/optional pathways include: Elderly/Homecare/Nursing • Move and Position • Nutrition and Hydration Learning Disabilities/Supported Living • Multiple Conditions and/or Disabilities • Supporting Individuals with Learning Disabilities Mental Health/Recovery • Multiple Conditions and/or Disabilities • Support Individuals during a Period of Change Written assessments and practical observations will be used to assess your knowledge and understanding.
+There are no exams for this qualification.
 Other Costs and Equipment NeededAs this course is delivered online, regular access to a laptop/PC is essential in order to attend the sessions and to complete the assessment tasks/electronic workbooks.
 All other equipment/resources you require for this course are provided by B&FC at no extra cost.
 You may need to consider any costs that you would incur to attend placement.
 Some support with travel and childcare costs may be available.
+Tuition Fees Some courses are fully funded for adult learners and, for those that aren’t, you can apply for an Advanced Learner Loan.
+You may also be eligible for financial support which can include help with childcare.
+To check if you’re eligible and to apply for financial help, please visit our tuition fee guide for adult learners.
+Regulation and Accreditation Accrediting Institution: N/A Awarding Body: NCFE Terms and Conditions Read our full terms and conditions for more information.
 Career Options and Progression This qualification will support many roles within the adult care sector.
 These include lead support worker, residential support worker, care assistant and mental health support or clinical support worker.
 If you successfully complete the course you might want to consider progressing to the Foundation Degree Health and Social Care.